An3bi/musebook/README.md

 # Welcome to the MuseBook

-## CHANGE ALL OF THIS!!!!
+## Your guide to getting started @ The Muse

 ### What is this guide?

 This is a living, breathing document that guides you through all the inner workings of **The Muse**.
 Where to get pens, how to make the coffee, who can I ask about adding a new feature to the website, etc... it's all here.

-### How long should it take for me to memory all this?
+###  What are the most useful parts of this book?

-Umm... you don't!
-This will be your reference guide for as long as you work here.
-You'll have access to this 24/7, so don't hesitate to use it as a resource at any time.  ***Shhhh***...
-Even the co-founders use it!
+We highly recommend reading through the "Your First Day" section as well as the top Muse articles.
+It's a way to learn what we do and why we do it.

 ### What else will be in this book?